derijkp/dirtcl/README.txt

 You can give several options:
- --enable-threads or --disable-threads : create a thread enabled version of Tcl or not --version : use to compile a different version of Tcl (The patching happens intelligently, but large changes between versions are not necesarily coped with)
+ --enable-threads or --disable-threads : create a thread enabled version of Tcl or not --version : use to compile a different version of Tcl (The patching
+             happens intelligently, but large changes between versions are not necesarily coped with)
+ --host and --build: for crosscompiling

 Bugs
 ----